 - Domestic wire transfer means any wire transfer where the originator and receiver are located in the same country.
-It may also include a chain of wire transfers that takes place entirely within the borders of a single country even though the system used to effect the wire transfer may be located in another country.
+It may also include a chain of wire transfers that takes place entirely within the borders of a single country even though the system used to affect the wire transfer may be located in another country.

 - The originator is the account holder, or where there is no account, the person (natural or legal) that places the order with the bank to perform the wire transfer.

-Wire transfer is an instantaneous and most preferred route for transfer of funds across the globe and hence, there is a need for preventing terrorists and other criminals from having unfettered access to wire transfers for moving their funds and for detecting any misuse when it occurs.
+It is an instantaneous and most preferred route for the transfer of funds across the globe and hence, there is a need for preventing terrorists and other criminals from having unfettered access to wire transfers for moving their funds and for detecting any misuse when it occurs.
 This can be achieved if basic information on the originator of wire transfers is immediately available to appropriate law enforcement and/or prosecutorial authorities in order to assist them in detecting, investigating, prosecuting terrorists or other criminals and tracing their assets.

-The information can be used by Financial Intelligence Unit – India (FIU-IND) for analysing suspicious or unusual activity and disseminating it as necessary.
-The originator information can also be put to use by the beneficiary bank to facilitate identification and reporting of suspicious transactions to FIU-IND.
+The information can be used by the Financial Intelligence Unit – India (FIU-IND) for analyzing suspicious or unusual activity and disseminating it as necessary.
+The originator information can also be put to use by the beneficiary bank to facilitate the identification and reporting of suspicious transactions to FIU-IND.
 Owing to the potential terrorist financing threat posed by small wire transfers, the objective is to be in a position to trace all wire transfers with minimum threshold limits.